dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

 .. function:: unsupplied?

-   Returns true if its argument is equal to the unique “unsupplied” value, :const:`$unsupplied`, and false if it is not.
+   Returns true if its argument is equal to the unique "unsupplied" value, :const:`$unsupplied`, and false if it is not.

    :signature: unsupplied? *value* => *boolean*